FRICTION STIR WELDING X RHEOCASTING

 From this partnership came out various conclusions seen throughout the article with prototypes and tests.
 The interest being to provoke the technology, to go to the end of their ideas and thus combine these two technologies was obvious: rheocasting and FSW are two very innovative techniques so joining them is a real breakthrough for the industry.

-Come and visit the website of our partner Comptech : http://comptech.se/
+Visit the website of our partner Comptech : http://comptech.se/